ArminJo/Arduino-BlueDisplay/README.md

 # Features
 - **Graphic + text** output as well as **printf implementation**.
+- **Touch button + slider** objects with tone feedback and 16 bit values.
 - Draw **chart** from byte or short values.
 Enables clearing of last drawn chart.
-- Play system tones.
-- **Touch button + slider** objects with tone feedback and 16 bit values.
+- **Voice output** with Android TextToSpeech for Android > 5.0 (Lollipop).
+- **Touch and sensor events** are sent to Arduino.
+- Automatic and manually **scaling of display region**.
 - Sliders can have arbitrary start and end values.
 - Buttons can be **Red/Green toggle** button with different text for both states.
 - Buttons can be **autorepeat buttons** with 2 different repeat rates.
-- Button and slider callback as well as touch and **sensor events** are sent back to Arduino.
-- Automatic and manually **scaling of display region**.
-- Easy mapping of UTF-8 characters like Ohm, Celsius etc..
+- Easy mapping of any UTF-8 characters like Ohm, Celsius etc..
 - Up to **115200 Baud** using **HC-05** modules or** USB OTG**.
 - **USB OTG connection** can be used instead of Bluetooth.
 - Local display of received and sent commands for debugging purposes.